 Old Hunza inn - 11 USD/Night (Double Room)

-The most budget places in Hunza with basic room but a killer view of Diran and Rakaposhi peaks.
+The most budget places in the Hunza Valley with basic room but a killer view of Diran and Rakaposhi peaks.

 This place is quite cheap compare to all the other countries in the world.
 If you are planning a trip here, you can expect to pay around 25 - 45 USD per day per person and that should include accommodation and 3 meals.